 Our Earth is populated by over 7 billion people and the vast majority of our parents taught us that we're unique.
 Every one of us has an individual mission on this planet during our short lives.
 But life doesn't really work that way, not when there's this many of us.
 Some of us are just going to clean pools for the rest of our lives.
 And hey, if cleaning pools brings you happiness in life, then props to you brother.

 But let's say it doesn't?
 Maybe you want something more for your life but there are external factors stopping you from achieving the career that you want.
 Well that's okay, there are a ton of other ways to find purpose in life: You're good at the trambone?
 Rock on.
 You found religion?
 Dope.
 You're a travel-junkie?
 Explore this big blue planet.

 These are all great things to do with your time and they'll definitely improve your quality of life.
 But do they give purpose to your life in an impactful permanent way that will live on for ages?
 Will your children's children talk about how grand-dad was a badass on the trambone?
 Maybe.
 Who knows.
 On the other hand, in the trillions of years ahead, when the last star dies.... it's doubtful anyone will be replaying that youtube video of the ridiculous solo you laid out at the Rex in 2013.

 So sure.. our time on this Earth is finite.
 We'll be lucky if people talk about us in 100 years, legends if they talk about us in 1,000.
-Truth is, since humanity is just a drop in the ocean that is this universe, you may as well live every day to the fullest.
+Truth is, since humanity is just a drop in the ocean that is near-infinite time, you may as well live every day to the fullest.
 Travel, learn an instrument, befriend a stranger.
 In the end, you're the only person that's in the way of finding your own happiness.
 All that matters is living the life you want to build for yourself.